Anewnoob/Anewnoob.github.io/README.md

 # Basic information
-I received the B.S. degree in software engineering from the University of Electronic Science and Technology of China (UESTC) in 2018, and i'm now pursuing the M.S. degree in UESTC.
+I received the B.S. degree in software engineering from the University of Electronic Science and Technology of China (UESTC) in 2018, and also received the M.S. degree in UESTC in 2021 .
 My current research interests include neural ODEs, spatio-temporal data mining, urban flow super resolution, and time series analysis.
+Now, i'm working for Bytedance.

 E-Mail: liliang2333[AT]gmail.com;  474225654[AT]qq.com; liliang.uestc[AT]bytedance.com